 In the event that we determine that a registered exchange offer may not be completed as soon as practicable after the last date for acceptance of Old Notes for exchange because it would violate any applicable law or applicable interpretations of the staff of the SEC or, if for any reason the exchange offer is not completed within 365 days after the issuance of the Old Notes, or, in certain circumstances, any initial purchaser so requests in connection with any offer or sale of Old Notes, we will use our reasonable best efforts to file and to have declared effective a shelf registration statement relating to resales of the Old Notes and to keep that shelf registration statement effective until the date that the Old Notes cease to be "registrable securities" (as defined in the Registration Rights Agreement), including when all Old Notes covered by the shelf registration statement have been sold pursuant to the shelf registration statement.
-We will, in the event of such a shelf registration, provide to each participating holder of Old Notes copies of a prospectus, notify each participating holder of Old Notes when the shelf registration statement has become effective and take certain other actions to permit resales of the Old Notes.
+We will, in the event of such a shelf registration statement generally molder of Old Notes when the shelf registration statement has become effective and take certain other actions to permit resales of the Old Notes.
 A holder of Old Notes that sells Old Notes under the shelf registration statement generally will be required to make certain representations to us (as described above), to be named as a selling security holder in the related prospectus and to deliver a prospectus to purchasers, will be subject to certain of the civil liability provisions under the Securities Act in connection with those sales and will be bound by the provisions of the Registration Rights Agreement that are applicable to such a holder of Old Notes (including certain indemnification obligations).
 Holders of Old Notes will also be required to suspend their use of the prospectus included in the shelf registration statement under specified circumstances upon receipt of notice from us.
-Under applicable interpretations of the
+Under applicable to such a holder of Old Notes (uncluding certain indemnification obligations).
+Holders of Old Notes wil